N-Elmer/NATURAL-DISASTER-PREDICTION-SYSTEM/README.md

 Prediction of the possibility of a landslide in an area based on environmental factors.

-Find the URL to web interface below [NB: URL might become obsolete anytime, given that it is hosted with a third party service].
+Find the URL of web interface below [NB: URL might become obsolete anytime, given that it is hosted with a third party service].

 🔽🔽